 This means you can find quality used items in like new condition but for a tiny fraction of the price.
 If you’re wondering what babies actually need for the first 3 months of life, check this list out.

 Below is a list of things I bought used or secondhand for my babies.
-These things saved our family massive amounts of money:
+These things saved our family a ton of money:

 Swing – Swings were key for soothing both of my kids, but I was not willing to buy one new.
 I found a gently used one on Facebook instead.
 The best part was as I turned around and sold the swing for the exact same price I bought it for, so I didn’t lose a dime.
 You can’t do that when you buy a swing new.

-Pack and play – This is another one of those items that many parents and even grandparents have but it rarely wears out.
-I see these for sale quite a bit online or at rummage sales for much cheaper than full price.
+Pack and play –This is another one of those items that many parents and even grandparents have but it rarely wears out.
+I see pack and plays for sale quite a bit online or at rummage sales for much cheaper than full price.
+A used pack and play would be a great find for a new grandparent when baby comes to visit.

 Playmat – Playmats like these are used quite a bit before baby learns how to crawl.
 And although these are $40-$75 new, I bought one like this in excellent condition for $15 from a rummage sale and two babies later sold it in fair condition for $5.